quorten/quorten-blog1/_posts/2018-05-15-reflections-big-notes.md

 that will hopefully be changing fast soon as I take some time to add in more categories and tags.

-* The volume of these notes points to how disorganized the modern tech industry is at a global level.
+* Footnote: The volume of these notes points to how disorganized the modern tech  industry is at a global level.
 I never had to do this for the standard C library, I would just consult the official reference documentation.

     * But the biggest thing, the fact that so many people have become accustomed to working in such a sloppy software environment.